Astrolux FT03 Cree XHP50.2 Flashlight Review

 The Astrolux FT03 is a flashlight with many emitter options, seen here with Cree XHP50.2.
 The light has many features.
 Read on to see them!

 Official Specs and Features

 There are two Cree XHP50.2 options – this 5700K and a 6000-6500K (cooler) version.
-And beside this XHP50.2 version, of course there’s the Luminus SST40 version, which I already reviewed.
+And besides this XHP50.2 version, of course, there’s the Luminus SST40 version, which I already reviewed.
 There are three temperatures of that emitter, too:

 Great size, great output.
 USB-C charging, multiple cell size support.
 This is a nice light!